skills/review-pull-requests/README.md

 # Review pull requests

-_Collaborate and work together on GitHub._
+_Collaborate and work together on GitHub._ ichamged it here to showcase pull request

 </header>